 4. Where and how long your data will be stored

 Member Application Process

-Once your Membership Application has been processed and approved your data will be deleted from our website and you will be invited register and make payment to set up your membership subscription.
+Once your Membership Application has been processed and approved your data will be deleted from our website and you will be invited to register and make payment to set up your membership subscription.
 For this we only require your first name, last name and email address, initially in the case of subscription renewals we also require organisation, country and main area of expertise.
 This information will be held for the duration of your membership.

 If we believe a data breach may have occurred, the breach will be reported to the Information Commissioners Office and all affected subjects who own the data without undue delay and not later than 72 hours after having become aware of it.

-Limited financial data may be held by ISoP – Please see Terms of Service for further details
+Limited financial data may be held by ISoP – Please see Terms of Service for further details.

 5. Your Data - Your Rights

 These include the ability to withdraw your consent, the right to correction, and the right to be forgotten.

 In the case of live membership subscriptions you can manually view and amend your data at any time by viewing Update your Information (when logged in to your account).